chafiq1992/shopify-collector/README.md

 - `SHOPIFY_API_KEY` — optional; if set with `SHOPIFY_PASSWORD`, basic auth is used
 - `SHOPIFY_API_VERSION` — default `2025-01`

+Auth + collector analytics (recommended for production):

+- `DATABASE_URL` — SQLAlchemy URL. **For production on Cloud Run, use a persistent DB (e.g. Cloud SQL Postgres).**
+- `JWT_SECRET` — secret used to sign login tokens.

+Important:

+- Cloud Run containers can restart and scale to multiple instances.
+If you keep `DATABASE_URL` as SQLite (`sqlite+aiosqlite:///./local.db`), collector analytics can be **missing/incomplete** because data is not durable and can differ per instance.

 Multi-store (optional):

 - `IRRAKIDS_SHOPIFY_PASSWORD`, `IRRAKIDS_SHOPIFY_API_KEY` — overrides for Irrakids, if different